Steve Lieber: Career

 In 1993 Lieber drew Hawkman Annual #1.
 He subsequently drew 20 issues of the monthly Hawkman series from 1994 to 1995, beginning with issue #5 and ending with issue #27, and at one point, releasing a #0 (which happened between #13 and #14) as a stunt.

 Lieber's Hawkman artwork brought him to the attention of Hollywood, where he began doing sketches for the show Batman.
 He said:

 In 1998 Lieber illustrated the four-issue miniseries Whiteout with writer Greg Rucka for Oni Press.
 The critically acclaimed series, which was described as a "blood-in-the-snow serial killer story", was collected into a trade paperback, and adapted into a 2009 feature film starring Kate Beckinsale and Tom Skerritt.

 Lieber attributes his success to persistence, and described himself coming out of school as "averagely skilled", but that he "stayed working in comics longer than some of my contemporaries because I didn't want to do anything else."
 In addition, Lieber exchanged information and tips from comics creators such as Dwayne McDuffie.
 Lieber's graphic novel Underground, a story about a park ranger trapped in a cavern, was described as a "spelunking thriller" by Time magazine.

-Lieber has been a guest at comic book conventions such as the 2007 San Diego Comic-Con International.
+Lieber has been a guest at comic book conventions such as the 2007 San Diego Comic-Con.

 In February 2008, Lieber drew a series of illustrations in which characters from the TV show The Wire were rendered in the style of the TV show The Simpsons, one of which was named by Alan Sepinwall of The Star-Ledger and NJ.com as the "coolest link of the day".

 Beginning in September 2009 Lieber illustrated the five-issue miniseries Underground with writer Jeff Parker for Image Comics.
 The series, about a spelunking park ranger trapped in a cave, was later collected into trade paperback from in early May 2010.

 In April 2012 DC/Vertigo published writers Brandon Jerwa and Eric Stephen Trautmann's military thriller graphic novel, Shooters, which was illustrated by Lieber.

 In July 2013 Lieber began drawing Superior Foes of Spider-Man for Marvel Comics.
 The series follows a team of hapless, lesser-known villains from the Spider-Man universe.
-Lieber has received extensive praise for his work on the series, including a nod on Comics Alliance's "Best of 2013" list.
-Comics Alliance reviewer Dylan Todd says "Lieber’s at the top of his game here, with a mixture of traditional cape comics styling and a more humane point-of-view that reminds you that these are really just people in suits doing dumb, dangerous things and that they can get hurt at any moment."
+Lieber has received extensive praise for his work on the series, including a nod on ComicsAlliance's "Best of 2013" list.
+ComicsAlliance reviewer Dylan Todd says "Lieber’s at the top of his game here, with a mixture of traditional cape comics styling and a more humane point-of-view that reminds you that these are really just people in suits doing dumb, dangerous things and that they can get hurt at any moment."